rajsaumyaa/EcoLifestyle_AI_Agent/README.md

 ---
+## Internship Concluded

 This project was built as part of the **AICTE-IBM SkillsBuild Program** and demonstrates real-world use of IBM Watsonx tools in sustainability-focused applications.

 ---

+The EcoLifestyle Agent promotes environmental awareness, encourages responsible consumer behavior, and supports greener communities by making sustainable living easy, accessible, and actionable for all.🌱

+---

 Built by **Saumya Raj**
-Using IBM Cloud Properties
+Using **IBM Cloud Properties**
 Department of Computer Science
 **Galgoti​as University**, Greater Noida

----
-The EcoLifestyle Agent promotes environmental awareness, encourages responsible consumer behavior, and supports greener communities by making sustainable living easy, accessible, and actionable for all.🌱